suffolklibraries/lgc/content/collections/events/my-choir-rocks-children-s-choir-1.md

     content:
       -
         type: text
-        text: 'To book please email: '
+        text: 'For more information or to book please email: ' -
-      -
         type: text
         marks: